alu11221/alu11221.github.io/_projects/custom-gifts.md

 {% include gallery id="tinycamera_3" %}

 ## I Am Groot
 For my sister in her Marvel era.
-Plus, I was really excited to use my first 3D printer (Anet A8, built from a kit in 2017).
+STL file from Thingiverse, airbrushed and decorated with fake moss.
+I was really excited to use my first 3D printer (Anet A8, built from a kit in 2017).
 {% include gallery id="groot_1" layout="half" %}

 ## AP Calc AB Lamp
 Made four identical units for my high school friends as an inside joke.
+3D printed with bluetooth-controlled LEDs.
 {% include gallery id="apcalcab_1" %}
 {% include gallery id="apcalcab_2" %}